-This is one of the biggest reasons for the increased number of breast lifts in the country.
-Breast lifts with implants combines both the popular procedures to increase or restore breast size and shape with the help of saline or silicone implants along with a mastoplexy.
+One of the biggest reasons for the increased number of breast lifts in the country is the combined approach.
+Why consider breast lifts vs breast implants when you can have both procedures?
+Breast lifts with implants combine both the popular procedures to increase or restore breast size and shape with the help of saline or silicone implants along with a mastopexy.

-The incisions in this procedure are made according to an individual’s preference.
-A pit is created in the breast so that the required implant can be placed on top or bottom of the pectoral muscle.
+The doctor makes incisions in this procedure and creates a pit in the breast so that the required implant can be placed on top or bottom of the pectoral muscle.
 This causes the nipple and areola to move higher and resize the breasts.
-To achieve the desirable contours in breasts, the surgeon reshapes the tissues in the breasts.
+To achieve the desired contours in breasts, the surgeon reshapes the tissues in the breasts.
 To create a more defined appearance the top surgeons will trim the excess skin and make it look tighter as well.

-All the top, board certified surgeons providing breast implants are committed to each patient’s safety and satisfaction.
-Therefore, they try to minimize the chances of scarring and will assist in you in every possible way to determine the best incision point based on what look you want to achieve.
-The amount of existing breast tissue that needs to be reshaped is also taken into account when drawing up a beauty goal for the individual.
+Board-certified doctors minimize the chances of scarring and will assist you in every possible way to determine the best incision point based on what look you want to achieve.

 Post-Op Expectations of Combined Surgery